A lot of our customers often ask us about great marketing books we recommend.

 Jab, Jab, Jab, Right Hook by Gary Vaynerchuk by Gary Vaynerchuk 2013

-Gary Vaynerchuk is one of our favorite entrepreneurs and if you follow us on social media you will often see us re post and re share content from Gary so it was hard to whittle it down to just one book by Gary, however this is certainly our favourite.
+Gary Vaynerchuk is one of our favourite entrepreneurs and if you follow us on social media you will often see us re post and re-share content from Gary so it was hard to whittle it down to just one book by Gary, however, this is certainly our favourite.

 Vaynerchuk has a lot of credibility in the social media space, with three books now and a growing consulting company called VaynerMedia, which has Fortune 500 clients such as GE and the New York Jets.

 The main message in the book, and Gary Varnerchuck’s mantra is that you need to emotionally invest in your customers for them to care about you.
 If you sell too hard on social media, people will ignore you, but if you support your community, they will want to do business with you.